 The Corporation has not adopted a specific policy with respect to the representation of women in the director identification and selection process as, in light of current equity and commodity markets, current market capitalization, competition in the industry for qualified executives and directors and the currently small number of executive officers, non-executive employees in Canada and independent directors, gender targets for executive or board positions are not appropriate at this time.
-The Corporation currently has one woman executive (20%) among its five executive officers (Vice President and higher) and had two women executives among six executive officers (33%) as at December 31, 2019.
-The Corporation has had women on the Board from time-to-time, with the most recent female director retiring in connection with the acquisition of Otis in April 2020.
-The Corporation seeks opportunities to appoint female Directors on an ongoing basis.
+The Corporation currently does not have any woman executives among its five executive officers (Vice President and higher).
+The Corporation has one woman on the Board (12.5%) among its eight directors.
+The Corporation has a history of female representation on the Board and in executive roles, despite an extremely competitive environment for female board and executive representation and actively seeks opportunities to hire female executives and appoint female Directors to the Board.